2002 Austrian Grand Prix: Post-race

 Sato and Heidfeld were deemed fit to compete at the Monaco Grand Prix held two weeks later after passing fitness tests.
-Sid Watkins told Eddie Jordan, the owner of the Jordan team, that Sato had "a miraculous escape", leading Jordan to remark, "Somebody up there likes him".
+Sid Watkins told Eddie Jordan, the owner of the Jordan team, that Sato had "a miraculous escape", leading Jordan to remark, "Somebody up there likes him."
 Sato said he had not observed Heidfeld approaching him, "When I opened my eyes I could see my legs were squashed by the damaged monocoque and I could see the ground through the hole.
 Although there was some pain, I knew nothing was broken.
 The car did a great job of saving me – I hear there was nothing left of it."
 Heidfeld admitted he was at fault for causing the crash, "I saw a cloud of tyre smoke as [Alex] Yoong braked really hard and early ahead of us, and maybe I pressed the pedal too hard as a result while the brakes were still cool.
 The car got away from me and next thing I knew I was going backwards down the grass."
 That the injuries Sato sustained in the accident were minor was cited as a consequence of improved safety standards undertaken by the FIA, racing teams and medical experts since the 1970s.

 Ralf Schumacher praised his car for allowing him to finish fourth, "Due to the action packed race and the different strategies it is difficult to say how big Ferrari's advantage really was here on the A1-Ring.
 We have to continue to work hard, this much is clear."
 Fisichella commented on his fifth-place finish, "It's been a very, very good day for me, as I didn't expect to score points.
 But, the most important thing is that Takuma is alright.
 It felt fantastic when I crossed the line and I would like to say thank you to the team, especially because we made the right pit stop decision."
-The race result increased Michael Schumacher's lead in the Drivers' Championship to 27 points over Montoya in second.
-Ralf Schumacher was third with 23 points.
-Barrichello overtook Coulthard for fourth with 12 points.
-In the Constructors' Championship, Ferrari further extended their advantage over the Williams team to 16 points.
-McLaren maintained third position with 14 points.
+The race result increased Michael Schumacher's lead in the Drivers' Championship to 27 championship points over Montoya in second.
+Ralf Schumacher was third with 23 championship points.
+Barrichello overtook Coulthard for fourth with 12 championship points.
+In the Constructors' Championship, Ferrari further extended their advantage over the Williams team to 16 championship points.
+McLaren maintained third position with 14 championship points.
 The Renault and Sauber teams continued to hold fourth and fifth places with eleven races left in the season.